asura0i0/Asura-SPG/README.md

 	Asura SPG is a stable PowerShell password generator with a simple UI.

 ## Features

 	- G / N / C / E menu

 	- Rule editing via prompts

 	- No spaces in passwords

 	- Optional symbols

 	- No animations

 	- Clean and lightweight

+###Name Input Note

+ 	The name you enter is case-insensitive.
+	Uppercase and lowercase rules do not affect the name — they apply only to the generated password.

 ## Requirements

 	- Windows

 	- PowerShell 5.1+

 ## License

 	This project is licensed under the MIT License.

 ## How to Run (after downloading)

 If you downloaded Asura-SPG.ps1 manually,ran the command:

 	powershell -ExecutionPolicy Bypass -File Asura-SPG.ps1

 ## One-Line Run (Windows)